rappasoft/laravel-boilerplate/readme.md

 ### Introduction

 Laravel Boilerplate provides you with a massive head start on any size web application.
-It comes with a full featured access control system out of the box with an easy to learn API and is built on a Bootstrap foundation with a front and backend architecture.
-We have put a lot of work into it and we hope it serves you well and saves you time!
+Out of the box it has features like a backend built on CoreUI with Spatie/Permission authorization.
+It has a frontend scaffold built on Bootstrap 4.
+Other features such as Two Factor Authentication, User/Role management, searchable/sortable tables built on my [Laravel Livewire tables plugin](https://github.com/rappasoft/laravel-livewire-tables), user impersonation, timezone support, multi-lingual support with 20+ built in languages, demo mode, and much more.

 ### Issues